 Preparing for the next budget season

 For example, Williamson-Dickie had roll forward forms to help with cash flow planning.
-When they realized they had an account that they no longer wanted in the roll forward forms, they called on their managed services team.
+When they realized they had an account that they no longer wanted in the roll forward forms, they called on their support services team.
 The team went through the business rules, took the account out of the form, and put it back into the main balance sheet accounting form so that they could plan for the account as a normal occurring balance, rather than a roll forward balance.

 - Updating substitution variables and Planning forms